aodhanlutetiae/dj/excel.md

 ---
 **NAVIGATING THE SHEET**

-Under the **View** tab at the top of the workspace, choose **Freeze top row**.
+Under the **View** tab at the top of the workspace, choose **Freeze Top Row**.
 This will keep the column names in place as you scroll down through the sheet.

 <br />
 ![pic three](/images/walkthroughs/excel_freeze.png)